 Lately I’ve been thinking lately about the people on the other side of the computer screen.
 That would be you guys, the ones who (for whatever reason) read my blog.
 First of all, hello and thanks for stopping by.
 I hope you stick around.

-But I want to confess something: When I open up WordPress or jot down notes on a scrap piece of paper (true story) 90% of the time my intent is to just get thoughts out of my brain.
+But I want to confess—when I open up WordPress or jot down notes on a scrap piece of paper (true story) 90% of the time my intent is to just get thoughts out of my brain.
 My first instinct is not writing for an audience to read, but instead writing for enjoyment and as a creative outlet.
 I like to think of my blog as an organized, digital journal where I can include pictures and talk about events and hobbies in my life.
 That’s why I include weekend recaps, Friday favorites and other “silly” posts.
-Blogging is my hobby, not my job (at least for the very foreseeable future).
+Blogging is my hobby.
 Only after that initial fulfillment do I start thinking about the audience.
 But I honestly try to avoid thinking about it because it’s kind of intimidating.

 As of now I plan to continue blogging about a hodgepodge of things.
 I don’t want to conform to a niche because my interests are so broad.
 Plus, I like rambling and sharing.
 So maybe not thinking about the audience is good in this case?
 But part of me will always want to provide some benefit to my readers, whether it’s entertainment, help (?), or just an escape from office work.
 I think if I remain authentic in my writing it’s possible to write for myself AND my readers.